bho3538/EasyWinModernControl/docs.md

 ## Progress Ring (Loading ring)
 ### PEASYMODERNPROGRESSRING __cdecl EasyWinModernCtrl_CreateProgressring(LPCWSTR controlName);
 Create uwp progress ring.\
   *controlName : unique name for uwp control.
+This parameter can be NULL.

 ## Time Picker
 ### PEASYMODERNTIMEPICKER __cdecl EasyWinModernCtrl_CreateTimePicker(LPCWSTR controlName,LPCWSTR headerText,BOOL use24hours);
 Create uwp time picker.\
-  *controlName : unique name for uwp control.\
+  *controlName : unique name for uwp control.
+This parameter can be NULL.\
   *headerTitle : Set control header text.
 This parameter can be NULL.\
   *use24hours : use 24 hours format.